dawidnawrot/drupal_code_snippets/move_module_to_different_location.md

 Let's digg a bit and find the details, so we have some idea what's happning here.

 In most answers you will find out that cleaning drupal cache or providing extra `class_loader_auto_detect` setting to FALSE will work for you.
 Sometimes it works, sometimes not.
-If you put your `class_loader_auto_detect` setting to FALSE you will loose class caching mechanism.
-If it is an option and it's ready to use why would you?
+If you put your `class_loader_auto_detect` setting to FALSE it'll work but you will loose class caching mechanism.
+Is it really a good idea?
+Well, no. If it is an option and it's ready to use why would you?
 There's no point to do it.
 Instead let's use it.
 So, let's assume that you do have `APCU` extension enabled.
 While drupal 8 is booting DrupalKernel.php boot method will use APCU by default unless it's disabled in you settings.php (`class_loader_auto_detect` settings) which can be found here:

 https://github.com/drupal/drupal/blob/9.2.x/core/lib/Drupal/Core/DrupalKernel.php#L476